davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/content-views/index.md

 URIs with /content-views support the following use cases:

 * Retrieve all content views for a known UMLS Release.
-* Retrieve information (name, description, member count, etc.) for a known content views.
+* Retrieve information (name, description, member count, etc.) for a known content view.
 * Retrieve all members of a known content view.

 Note that 'current' in the URI can always be used to search against the latest UMLS publication.